NETESOLUTIONS/ERNIE/Analysis/ipilimumab/ipi_readme.md

    like '%ipilimumab%' or lower(intervention_name) like '%yervoy%') order by year_of_completion);

     By convention (revised in Jan 2018),  Dec 31, 2011 is the cut-off date for pre-approval to post-approval.
-This comes with its own set of issues but it is what it is.
+This comes with its own set of issues because of the difference between approval in Jan 2011 and Dec 2011 for example but it is what it is.
 Thus, get all pubs and references and filter them by <= 2011 before including them in the seedset.

     iii.
 FDA.
 From the medical review document, scrape any cited references and find pmids for them in PubMed (manually till we have a better way).
 Use
     <fda_medical_review_pmid> </fda_medical_review_pmid>.
 For ipilimumab there was only one reference.
 If you find any other useful references such as